Screw (magazine): Contributors

 Larry Brill and Les Waldstein were the original designers for Screw, having earlier designed Famous Monsters of Filmland and other Jim Warren publications in the late 1960s.
 Brill and Waldstein later went on to become the publishers of The Monster Times.
-Steven Heller later served as the paper's art director, before moving on to The New York Times.
+Before moving on to The New York Times in 1974, Steven Heller served as the paper's art director for two years.

 Artist René Moncada became a major contributor to Screw beginning in the late 1960s, which provided an outlet for the artist's early erotic illustrations, and a forum for his later anti-censorship diatribes.

 A number of underground and alternative cartoonists got their start doing illustrations and comics for Screw, including Bill Griffith, Milton Knight, Leslie Cabarga, Drew Friedman, Tony Millionaire, Eric Drooker, Kaz, Danny Hellman, Glenn Head, Bob Fingerman, Michael Kupperman, and Molly Crabapple.
 Spain Rodriguez contributed cover art to more than a dozen issues of Screw from 1976 to 1998.
 In the 1970s and early 1980s, Paul Kirchner did several dozen covers for the publication.
 "Good girl" artist Bill Ward also did a number of covers for Screw.

 Writer Josh Alan Friedman's first published work was for Screw in the late 1970s.
 He continued to write for the magazine for several years, eventually holding the position of Senior Editor through 1982.
 He covered the Times Square beat for Screw during a perilous time when few, if any writers, ventured there.
 He also worked as a producer on Screw's cable television show, Midnight Blue.

 David Aaron Clark edited Screw for five years in the early 1990s.

 Screw in other media

 Movies and television

 In 1973, "Screw Magazine present[ed]" It Happened in Hollywood, a pornographic movie produced by Jim Buckley.
 At the Second Annual New York Erotic Film Festival it won awards for Best Picture, Best Female Performance, and Best Supporting Actor.

 In 1974 Goldstein began Screw Magazine of the Air, soon renamed Midnight Blue, a thrice-weekly hour-long adult-oriented public-access television program that ran for nearly 30 years on Manhattan Cable's Channel J.

 SOS: Screw on the Screen appearing in 1975, was a stridently unsexy attempt at a cinematic newsmagazine that included a lot of goofy comedy, a gay scene, and several minutes of Goldstein ranting about America's sexual hypocrisy.
-Also appearing was Honeysuckle Divine (who often appeared in Screw).
+Also appearing was former Screw columnist Honeysuckle Divine.

 The Screw Store

 The May 17, 1976, issue ran an ad for the "Screw Store", which offered dildos, including a "Bicentennial Dildo", vibrating Ben wa eggs, and a vibrating cock ring.
-Selling dildos brought one of Goldstein's many arrests.
+Selling dildos resulted in one of Goldstein's many arrests.